Thomas’ TD return helps NC State beats Ball State 34-23

 THE TAKEAWAY

 Ball State: Plitt came into this game ranked fifth in the Bowl Subdivision ranks in passing yards per game (346.7) while ranking tied for third with 11 passing touchdowns.
-He had some good moments in this one yet couldn’t come up with some needed throws as Ball State settled for multiple field goals, while his late interception came after the Cardinals had recovered an onside kick with a chance to increase the pressure on the Wolfpack.
+He had some good moments in this one yet couldn’t come up with some needed throws as Ball State settled for multiple field goals, while his late interception came after the Cardinals had recovered an onside kick with a chance to inch even closer late.

 N.C.
-State: The special teams came up big.
+State: It was a big improvement for the special teams, which surrendered a blocked punt that set up a touchdown in last week’s loss at West Virginia.
 Thomas had the biggest play when he took a punt, weaved through midfield and broke into the open for the TD return — N.C.
 State’s first since Nyheim Hines did it at Pittsburgh in 2017, a span of 22 games.
 Then there was Fisher’s block to give the Wolfpack a short field.
 N.C.
 State needed all of it, too, considering the offense managed just five first downs after halftime.

+“They obviously let us down big time on that last week,” Doeren said, “and sparked us this time.”

 UP NEXT